steakscience/steakscience/_posts/2019-12-07-november-media-journal.md

 For the longest time now, I’ve been an avid reader of media journals.
 On the surface, these journals are just lists of things the authors have read or watched.
 But done right, media journals are honest and poignant investigations of culture and an individual’s place in it.

 Reading these journals help me think about these topics too, but only for so much.
 It is only through writing that a person can really process and organize their thoughts.
-And with the golden age of television and podcasts upon us, there’s no better time to start a media journal — to start documenting every notable thing I consume, and hopefully, to start processing them in a much more systematic manner as well.
+And with the golden age of television and podcasts upon us, there’s no better time to start a media journal—to start documenting every notable thing I consume, and hopefully, to start processing them in a much more systematic manner as well.

 My pencils are sharp enough.
 Let’s give this a shot.